dylank06/kickstarter-analysis/Written_Report_Template.md

 # Kickstarting with Excel

 ## Overview of Project
+  The Kickstarting with Excel project aims at drawing conclusions based off of the raw data that has been collected on successful, failed, and canceled kickstarters.
 ### Purpose
+  The purpose of the Kickstarting with excel project was to discover the relvant trends with kickstarters to be able to have more knowledge on what factors contribute to a successful kickstarter.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals